Cardiac rehab adds value to your rehab continuum

-Your facility should consider cardiac rehabilitation if it handles cardiac patients but refers them to other facilities for rehabilitation, Lance Crosby, RN, MA, says.
-Crosby is director of the Einstein Cardiac Rehab and Fitness Center, part of the Albert Einstein Healthcare Network in Philadelphia.
+Your facility should consider providing cardiac rehabilitation if you refer your cardiac patients to other facilities for rehabilitation, says Lance Crosby, RN, MA, director of the Einstein Car d iac Rehab and Fitness Center, part of the Albert Einstein Healthcare Network in Philadelphia.

 "A lot of networks see rehab as a value-added service, not a profit center.
-The reimbursement is good enough so it can be profitable, but it’s more a value-added service so you can manage all aspects of cardiac patients within your own network," he says.
+Reimburse ment is good enough so it can be profitable, but it’s more a value-added service so you can manage all aspects of cardiac patients within your own network," he says.

 If you’re thinking of adding cardiac rehab services to your continuum of care, consider these tips from Crosby:

-• Assess whether physicians within your system are demanding to have this service for their patients.
+• Assess whether physicians within your system are demanding this service for their patients.

 • Look at how much space you have available and how many patients you can expect your program to treat before deciding on staffing.